 QuickFire Challenge Series

-Johnson & Johnson Nurses Innovate QuickFire Challenge COVID-19 Patient CareHave an idea to help improve COVID-19 patient care?
-As part of the overall Johnson & Johnson commitment to supporting frontline healthcare workers, we’re introducing the Nurses Innovate QuickFire Challenge focused on COVID-19 Patient Care.
+Johnson & Johnson Nurses Innovate QuickFire Challenge on Mental HealthNurses, have an idea to help improve Mental Health?
+As part of the overall Johnson & Johnson commitment to supporting frontline healthcare workers, we’re introducing the latest Nurses Innovate QuickFire Challenge – focused on Mental Health.
 Earn the chance to receive up to $100,000 in grant funding plus mentoring from the Johnson & Johnson Family of Companies to help bring your ideas to life.

 Johnson & Johnson Nurses Innovate QuickFire Challenge in OncologyWe’re excited to announce the awardees of the Johnson & Johnson Nurses Innovate QuickFire Challenge in Oncology together with the Oncology Nursing Society (ONS).
 Learn more about these nurse innovators and their ideas that have the potential to improve oncology care.